Ute 100

 Pre-Race Meeting

-Saturday, August 17th: Instead of an in-person pre-race meeting, Revenant Running will host a Facebook Live meeting beginning at 12:00 PM MST detailing the race logistics.
-The video will be available to participants for preview for the entire week prior to the event.
+Saturday, August 2nd: Instead of an in-person pre-race meeting, Revenant Running’s race director, Jordan Ricks, will host a Facebook Live meeting beginning at 9:00 AM MST detailing the race logistics.
+This will be the best opportunity to ask last minute questions.
+The video will be available on our YouTube channel to participants for preview for the entire week prior to the event.
 Please join us for the meeting if you have any questions or comments.

 Pack Pickup